-Gro oup
+Group

-2022 \$'000 2021 \$'000
+2023 \$'000 2022 \$'000

-Bank facilities: Undrawn borrowing facilities Banker's guarantee 46,450 7 45,498
+Bank facilities: Undrawn borrowing facilities Banker's guarantee 49,419 14 46,450 7

 The undrawn borrowing facilities are available for operating activities and to settle other commitments.
 Borrowing facilities are maintained to ensure funds are available for the operations.
 A schedule showing the maturity of financial liabilities and unused bank facilities is provided regularly to management to assist in monitoring the liquidity risk.